Our Corpse Plant Family

 July 11, 2022 - Morty Jr. Bloomed and closed within 24 hours!

 Wednesday and Pugsley sprouted into leaves and are still growing strong.
 Visit them and see for yourself before they become dormant!

 Members and Kids under 2 are FREE!

 In early July 2014, the Botanical Gardens acquired three Amorphophallus titanum corms named Morty, Morticia, and Fester.
 Morty bloomed immediately and another named Morticia grew a leaf.
 Since then, the Botanical Gardens’ family of Corpse Plants has grown and have had a series of leafings and bloomings.
 Fester divided into four parts in 2021 creating Morty Jr., Wednesday, and Pugsley.
-Morty Jr. is currently flowering and expects to reach full bloom within the next couple of weeks.
-Wednesday and Pugsley are also showing signs of growth and will be on display with Morty Jr. beginning July 6, 2022.
+Three of our Corpse Plants are currently leafing, and on display in our Palm Dome.
+Come visit them before they become dormant!

 Click to zoom